cs3110/textbook/src/chapters/modules/intro.md

 crucial when there is more than one programmer.

 Industrial-strength languages contain mechanisms that support modular programming.
-In general (i.e. across programming languages), a module specification is known as an *interface*, which provides information to clients about the module's functionality while hiding the *implementation*.
+In general (i.e., across programming languages), a module specification is known as an *interface*, which provides information to clients about the module's functionality while hiding the *implementation*.
 Object-oriented languages support modular programming with *classes*.
 The Java